rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 Wait about 10 minutes the kubernetes cluster will be setup automatically.

-If you have difficult to vagrant up the cluster because of have no way to downlaod the `centos/7` box, you can download the box and add it first.
+If you have difficult to vagrant up the cluster because of have no way to download the `centos/7` box, you can download the box and add it first.

 **Add centos/7 box manually**